Kadhal Sadugudu: Soundtrack

-Release and reception
+Reception

 Malathi Rangarajan of The Hindu noted that the film is neither "action packed nor a haunting family drama", adding that time you wish it "were a little more brisk and dynamic".
 Visual Dasan of Kalki praised the acting of Vikram, Prakash Raj and Priyanka and concluded saying apart from the background music, the songs and lyrics are not memorable, but the magnetic dialogue and direction keep us glued to our seats.
 Cinesouth wrote, "Within the first few scenes, the audience is able to predict the story and screenplay and the film moves in exactly the same path.
 This has made the film very weak".
 Malini Mannath of Chennai Online wrote, "The film moves in bits and pieces [...]
 One cannot fault Vikram's performance.
 For an actor of his calibre, the few repetitive expressions he has been given to project, must have been a cake-walk for him.
 For the character never really gets a chance to exert itself".

-Post-release, the film's comedy track by actor Vivek has garnered appreciation from film critics.
+Post-release, the film's comedy track by actor Vivek garnered appreciation from critics.
 The film performed poorly at the box office, coming after several successful films for Vikram during the period.
 Vikram later claimed that he was taken for a "royal ride" and that the story went through several changes after the initial narration.
 He also alleged that the producer S. S. Chakravarthy was increasingly loyal to another actor, Ajith Kumar, and was not interested in portraying Vikram in good light.
-The film was later dubbed into Hindi and released in 2014 under the title Aparichit 2 in WAM Medias Youtube Channel, though it had no connection with Anniyan (2005), which was dubbed into Hindi as Aparichit.